PAINTING TIPS FROM PROFESSIONALS IN Lexington

 QUICK TIP: If you take a break while painting, cover rollers in plastic wrap and refrigerate so they won’t dry up.

-For more tips on painting your residential or commercial property in Columbia call T A P Custom Painting at (803) 319-8503.
+For more tips on painting your residential or commercial property in Lexington call T A P Custom Painting at (803) 319-8503.